 Pets and animals

 If you live in a house, bungalow or ground floor flat with access to your own garden you can keep one dog or cat without asking our permission.
-If you live in any other type of property, you must get our permission to keep a pet.
+You must seek permission for more than one pet.
+If you live in any other type of property, please contact us.

-Residents must make sure that any animal they keep does not cause a nuisance or distress to others or damage our property.
+Residents must make sure that any animal they keep does not cause a nuisance or distress to others.
+The pet must not damage our property.

 Using the premises